-Policy background [4]
+Policy background

-- a) National Development Plan (NDP) 2030: - NDP guides that South Africa (SA) must invest in a strong network of economic infrastructure to support its economic & social goals. - b) Integrated Resource Plan (IRP) 2019: - The IRP 2019 supports a diverse energy mix and sets out nine policy interventions to ensure the security of South Africa's electricity supply. - The IRP affirms that coal power is set to be replaced by Renewable Energy. - c) Renewable Energy Independent Power Producer Procurement Programme (REIPPPP): [5] - REIPPPP is a programme designed to respond to the call by the NDP & the IRP via Renewable Energy sources. - The programme was developed by Department of Mineral Resource and Energy (DMRE).
+- a) Nation Development Plan 2030 - □ NDP guides that South Africa (SA) must invest in a strong network of economic infrastructure to support its economic & social goals. - b) Integrated Resource Plan 2019 - The IRP 2019 supports a diverse energy mix and sets out nine policy interventions to ensure the security of South Africa's electricity supply. - ☐ The IRP affirms that coal power is set to be replaced by RE. - c) Renewable Energy Independent Power Producer Procurement Programme - □ REIPPPP is a programme designed to respond to the call by the NDP & the IRP via RE sources. - ☐ The programme was developed by DMRE.